-The written content that follows is a partial extract from the discussion about the newly formed Marketing Automation Institute with Executive Director Carlos Hidalgo.
+The written content that follows is a partial extract from the discussion about the Marketing Automation Institute with Executive Director Carlos Hidalgo.

 Chuck Schaeffer (CS): Today I'm joined by Carlos Hidalgo, CEO of The Annuitas Group and Executive Director of the Marketing Automation Institute.
-The purpose of our discussion today is to better understand the newly-formed Marketing Automation Institute.
+The purpose of our discussion today is to expand upon a prior CRM video discussion and better understand the newly-formed Marketing Automation Institute.
 Welcome, Carlos.
 How are you today?

 Carlos Hidalgo (CH): I'm great, Chuck.
 Thanks for having me.
 I appreciate the opportunity.